-These are the most expensive and robust expansion cards as they offer four M.2 slots for NVMe SSDs.
-They are often an overkill for an average user.
+These are the most expensive and robust expansion cards, offering four M.2 slots for NVMe SSDs.
+They are often overkill for an average user.

-As such these cards occupy 16 PCIe lanes.
-Recall from earlier that each M.2 slot for NVMe SSD requires four PCIe lanes.
-Hence if you multiply 4 M.2 slots with 4 PCIe lanes you get 16 PCIe lanes.
+As such, these cards occupy 16 PCIe lanes.
+Recall that each M.2 slot for NVMe SSD requires four PCIe lanes.
+Hence if you multiply 4 M.2 slots with 4 PCIe lanes, you get 16.

 As such, the ASUS Hyper M.2 card above has an x16 connector and would require a free x16 slot on your motherboard.
-It will require a true x16 slot that actually offers the full 16 lanes.
+It will require a real x16 slot that offers the full 16 lanes.
 This is usually the first x16 slot on the motherboard.

-The rest of the x16 slots often offer only 4 PCIe lanes and hence this card would not be compatible with x16(x4) slots.
+The rest of the x16 slots often offer only 4 PCIe lanes; hence, this card would not be compatible with x16(x4) slots.

-This card can be occupied with FOUR M.2 NVMe or M.2 SATA SSDs.
+This card can have FOUR M.2 NVMe or M.2 SATA SSDs.

 2. Single M.2 Slot for NVMe SSD with x4 Connector

-Note that, there are often no true x4 slots on a given motherboard.
+Note that there are often no real x4 slots on a given motherboard.
 The x4 slots on motherboards have the physical size of an x16 slot.
-They are hence labelled as x16(x4).
+They are hence labeled as x16(x4).

 3. Single NVMe + Single SATA M.2 Slots with x4 Connector

 These M.2 expansion cards are also fairly common.
-Basically, they give you one slot for M.2 NVMe slot and one M.2 slot for SATA M.2 SSDs.
+They give you one slot for M.2 NVMe slot and one M.2 slot for SATA M.2 SSDs.

-The NVMe SSD utilizes the x4 lanes whereas for the SATA M.2 SSD there is a separate connector that would plug into the SATA slot on your motherboard via the SATA cable provided.
+The NVMe SSD utilizes the x4 lanes, whereas, for the SATA M.2 SSD, a separate connector would plug into the SATA slot on your motherboard via the SATA cable provided.